bravodavid56/python_projects/README.md

 These are a set of projects using Python. </br></br>
+Required: Python;
+-PyGame
-Required: Python; PyGame; a Python interpreter and IDE, such as PyCharm from JetBrains
+-Python interpreter and IDE, such as PyCharm from JetBrains

 They are listed as: